Skip to main content

 Webhook not receiving events

-The webhook URL configured on your GitHub App must exactly match the API Gateway endpoint printed during npx mergewatch@latest init.Fix: Go to GitHub Settings > Developer settings > GitHub Apps > your app > Webhook URL and verify it matches your API Gateway URL (e.g. https://abc123.execute-api.us-east-1.amazonaws.com/prod).
+The webhook URL configured on your GitHub App must point to your MergeWatch server’s publicly accessible URL.Fix: Go to GitHub Settings > Developer settings > GitHub Apps > your app > Webhook URL and verify it points to your server (e.g. https://mergewatch.example.com/webhook).
+For local development, use a tunnel like ngrok.

 Review not posting comments